Geelong’s dual premiership hero Mitch Duncan will join West Coast as an assistant coach immediately after retiring as a player.

 Duncan will not officially hang up the boots until the end of the Cats’ AFL campaign but he has already settled on his next move.

-The 305-game veteran will return home to Western Australia to join the Eagles, 7NEWS Perth’s Ryan Daniels reported.
+The 305-game veteran will return home to Western Australia to join the Eagles, 7NEWS Perth’s Ryan Daniels reported on Monday night.

 See Full Page